colrdavidson/simple_structures/README.md

 [Fixed HashMap](maps/fixed_map.h) Time

-## Breaking out of the Box
+## Growing Pains
 Ok, we can't stay in a tiny little box forever.
 How do we get more memory?
 How do we handle so much data we can fill all of our RAM?
-We have to start with a little detour into the humble linked list.
+We have to take a little detour into the humble linked list.

-### Chasing Pointers
+### Linked Lists
-The [Linked List](lists/simple_linked_list.h) is a clunky little guy, but we're going to need it for our next project!
+The [Linked List](lists/simple_linked_list.h) is a clunky little guy, but it shows up in some odd places.
+It's used heavily in the linux kernel, it can be made lock-free, and it occasionally shows up as a way to represent a growable list.
+It also shows up in our next datastructure, the Arena.

-### Ok, Ok, I Know You Wanted Arenas
+### Arenas
 With linked lists out of the way, it's time for allocators part 2.
 The [Arena](allocators/arena.h) uses that spiffy new linked-list idea to append new chunks of memory to itself, and when it's time to clean up it can just walk the nodes to clean up.

-## Infinite Memory, Infinite New Problems
+## A New Era of Memory Growth
 Now that we have space we can grow, we can start into the real meat and potatoes of our day-to-day datastructures.

-### The Dynamic Array
+### Dynamic Arrays
 (or vector if you're a weird c++ person)

-We'll start with something I use *constantly*, in as simple a form as we can.
+We'll start with something I use *constantly*.
-The [DynArray](lists/simple_dynarray.h) is just an array that grows as you push things into it.
+The [Dynamic Array](lists/simple_dynarray.h) is an array that grows as you push things into it.
-Of course, this implementation is a little limited, but it's fairly straightforward.

-Can't stick with it for long though, unless we want to write a million of them.
+This one is a little limited though, what if I need one that does more than ints?
-With a little macro magic, we've got something we can use for real: [DynArray V2](lists/dynarray.h)
+With a little macro magic, we've got something we can use for real: [Dynamic Array V2](lists/dynarray.h)

 ### Map and Sets Part 2

-Remember when we made our first maps?
-They were pretty limited, right?
+Dynamic Arrays open up all sorts of comfy, cozy doors for us.

-Now that we can grow, we can finally make ourselves a real [HashMap](maps/growing_map.h).
+We can finally make ourselves a real [HashMap](maps/growing_map.h)!

 HashMaps are useful for all sorts of things.
 I've used them to write little crappy assemblers,
 making a map full of labels-to-addresses, so I can go back and patch in jump targets later.
 I've also used them to handle keywords for compilers, using them to see if the token I just